cea-hpc/modules/doc/source/module.rst

 .. option:: --trace, -T

  Trace mode.
-Report each :file:`modulecmd.tcl` procedure calls in addition to printing debug messages.
+Report details on module searches, resolutions, selections and evaluations in addition to printing verbose messages.

  .. only:: html